 However, the world isn’t ideal.
 In real life, your products could be imperfect or controversial.
 You can make the wrong business decisions.
 You have competitors who are ready and able to capitalize on your mistakes.

 All of those mistakes can be posted (and amplified) online.
-The power of the internet and social media can turn even the most minor of slips into a major PR crisis.
+The power of the internet and social networks can turn even the most minor of slips into a major PR crisis, leaving the search results for your business riddled with negativity.
 Your online reputation matters because it can influence the people most important to your business: customers, investors, and industry peers.

 A survey in 2016 found that 90% of consumers check reviews online before visiting or buying from a business.
 Imagine if their first impression of you—on the first page of the search results—is a scathing review or negative media coverage.
 (1)

-This can result in something as small as one customer choosing your competitor over you to something as large-scale as a global boycott of your brand.
+This can result in something as small as one customer choosing your competitor over you because of something they found in the search results, to something as large-scale as a global boycott of your brand.

 The internet has seen the rise and fall of many individuals or corporations.
 People have lost their jobs over inappropriate tweets.
 Restaurants have crumbled due to their inability to handle customer reviews.
-Major international brands have closed stores and lost valuable partnerships due to a branding misstep.
+Major international brands have closed stores and lost valuable partnerships due to poor brand reputation management.

 It only takes one big misstep to encourage outrage, and permanently damage your companies reputation.